Mineclasher7/cse-144-final-project/README.md

 This repository provides two scripts:

-- `train.py` — trains the ConvNeXt-Tiny model and saves `checkpoint.pt`
+- `train.py` — trains the ConvNeXt-Tiny model and saves `siglip2_classifier.pt`
-- `inference.py` — loads the trained model and generates `sample_submission.csv`
+- `inference.py` — loads the trained model and generates `submission.csv`

 Follow the steps below to run each stage.